HQClabo/HighKineticInductanceMetamaterials/Modules/README.md

 _returns window_both_feedlines,pads,mask,mask_overlap (type: PolygonSet, PolygonSet, Rectangle, Rectangle)_

-New feedline geometry to have a 50 Ohm-line in the middle.
+New feedline geometry to have a 50 Ω-line in the middle.
 ![waveguide_extended_negative_new](https://github.com/HQClabo/HighKineticInductanceMetamaterials/blob/main/Modules/pictures/waveguide_extended_negative_new.png)
 (mask_overlap is 1 μm bigger than mask, the orange rectangle)